-Quick Guide to Pubs Past and Present
+A Quick Guide to Topsham’s Pubs, Past and Present

 Topsham pubs have always offered a warm welcome to travellers.
 In the 18th century there were over 40 of them, reflecting the rough and ready seaport Topsham was back then.
 In the late 1900s, Exeter University students did a ‘Topsham 10’ pub crawl as a rite of passage.